CSBSJU/CSCI-130/files/labs/Lab04/Lab-I.md

 first passwords checked by any cracker worth their salt.

 ## TL;DR
-Implement a program to calculate the number of passwords that can be constructed from some alphabet, as well as the time it would take to check the entire search space assuming a cracking program capable of some number of guesses per second.
+Implement a project to calculate the number of passwords that can be constructed from some alphabet, as well as the time it would take to check the entire search space assuming a cracking program capable of some number of guesses per second.